‘It’s about time’: Eala sees bright future in PH tennis

 By MARK REY MONTEJO

-Not as popular as basketball or volleyball, Alex Eala hopes to gain traction after the historic staging of the Philippine Women’s Open next week.
+Not as popular as basketball or volleyball, but Philippine tennis, according to Alex Eala, will certainly gain traction after the staging of the Philippine Women’s Open next week.

-The 20-year-old Eala is fully aware that her sport slowly regaining attention due to her immense contribution that saw her break into the top 50 in the world.
+The 20-year-old Eala is fully aware that her sport slowly regaining its popularity not only because of her valiant exploits that saw her break in the top 50 in the world but also to the massive effort by various groups.

-Eala turned heads with her game as well as Filipino fans followed her competitions in different parts of the globe, the most recent was with her quick run at the Australian Open, where tennis stars Serbian Novak Djokovic and American Jessica Pegula took notice of.
+Eala turned heads with her great achievements in the past three years that Filipino fans followed her competitions in different parts of the globe, the most recent was with her quick run at the Australian Open, where tennis stars Serbian Novak Djokovic and American Jessica Pegula took notice of.

 For Eala, the current WTA No. 49 who is seeded as No. 2 in the first-ever WTA event hosted by the Philippines, vying before her “kababayans” on her home soil is already a big achievement for her.